 DONNE also has a research page with links to other studies on representation in music, including one on (mostly-classical) French music festivals, which I have put on my reading list.

 I have used the ICD’s analysis frequently in my analysis of top classical playlists on streaming services because of its recency, and the depth and breadth of the composer demographics it studied.
-Notably, it is the only big study I found that examines race in addition to gender and whether composers are living.
+Notably, it is the only big study I found (before the release of the DONNE 2020/21 study) that examined race in addition to gender and whether composers are living.